Nine in a row: The third Nine: Celtic, 2011 to 2020

 The third sequence of nine titles had a markedly different context to those from prior decades.
 As the extent of Rangers' financial issues became more widely publicised, their on-field performance suffered, with an early lead in the 2011–12 Scottish Premier League table wiped out and reversed by Celtic over the campaign.
 After Craig Whyte failed to keep up with VAT repayments, Rangers entered administration in February 2012 and were docked ten points under league rules, all but confirming Celtic as champions – they were already four ahead, while Rangers had sold their leading scorer Nikica Jelavić two months earlier to raise funds – and the Ibrox club's only resistance being a home win to prevent their rivals mathematically clinching the title on their patch.
-That summer, Rangers failed to reach agreement with their creditors and entered liquidation, with a new holding company formed; the reformed entity was permitted entry only to the lowest tier of Scottish football, leaving Celtic with an opportunity to build up a period of dominance.
+That summer, Rangers failed to reach an agreement with their creditors and entered liquidation, with a new holding company formed; they were permitted entry to the fourth tier of Scottish football after clubs voted against giving them continued SPL membership, leaving Celtic with an opportunity to build up a period of dominance.
 As in the length of time between the end of Celtic's run in the 1970s and the start of Rangers' run in the 1980s, 14 seasons had passed between the end that run and what proved to be the beginning of another for Celtic.